Quick Answer: Dynamic Pricing Software For Retail

 - Price floors and ceilings: minimum and maximum values by SKU, category, brand, channel, and customer segment.

-- Margin protection: contribution margin, shipping cost, marketplace fee, and supplier cost constraints.
+- Margin protection: contribution margin, shipping cost, marketplace fee, supplier cost, and return-rate constraints.

 - Change frequency limits: rules that prevent price volatility from damaging trust or confusing support teams.